 - Do you talk about your plans more than you actually work on them?

-Are you a trusted resource for yourself?
-If not, maybe you need to build up some trust in yourself — so you can believe in yourself enough to accumulate some small wins.
+Maybe you need to build up some trust in yourself — so you can believe in yourself enough to accumulate some small wins.
 Those small wins will form the foundation of your future success.
 Chicken, egg — the important thing is to get the gears turning.
 A little bit of trust, a little bit of success.
 They feed each other, and they help each other grow.

 How to build trust in yourself: